Princeton Theological Seminary: Libraries

 The Wright Library is a destination for visiting scholars from around the world.
-The current library building was completed in 2013 and was renamed on October 13, 2021 after Theodore S. Wright, the first African American to graduate from Princeton Theological Seminary.
+The current library building was completed in 2013 and was renamed on October 13, 2021, after Theodore S. Wright, the first African American to graduate from Princeton Theological Seminary.
 The library has over 1,252,503 bound volumes, pamphlets, and microfilms.
-It currently receives about 2,100 journals, annual reports of church bodies and learned societies, bulletins, transactions, and periodically issued indices, abstracts, and bibliographies.
-The Libraries are:
+It receives about 2,100 journals, annual reports of church bodies and learned societies, bulletins, transactions, and periodically issued indices, abstracts, and bibliographies.
+The libraries are: